-Admission for up to one full school year may be granted based upon the information contained in the request and supporting documents.
-Nonresident students who are admitted based upon false or misleading information in their request will have their request voided and acceptance rescinded.
+Non-domiciled students who meet the admission criteria may submit a written application for discretionary admission to the superintendent or designee.
+The application must be accompanied by all required supporting documents, as described above in Section A. Applications from students who are residents of the geographic area served by the school system will have first priority.
+After reviewing the application and supporting documents, the superintendent or designee shall make a recommendation to the board to approve or deny the discretionary admission request.
+The board may grant admission for up to one full school year.
+Students who are admitted based upon false or misleading information on their application will have their application voided and acceptance rescinded.

-The superintendent or designee shall send a written response to an applicant within 10 working days of receipt of the information required under this policy.
-All discretionary admissions will be reported to the board each month noting the total number of discretionary admissions in the district and the class size impact of these admissions.
+The board will provide a written response to an applicant within 30 working days of receipt of the information required under this policy.
 Final decisions regarding discretionary admissions may be delayed until the board has determined whether space is available in the requested school.
 Therefore, the written response may provide either a final decision or a notification that a final decision is pending until the board determines space availability.

-Appeals

-A final decision may be appealed to the board in accordance with the procedures of section E.5 in policy 1740/4010, Student and Parent Grievance Procedure.

 Renewals

-For the renewal of admission in subsequent school years, the student must continue to meet all admission criteria and must be in good standing in terms of academics, discipline and other measures of standing and progress in the school system.
+An application must be submitted each subsequent school year in which admission is desired.
+For the renewal of admission in subsequent school years, the student must continue to meet all admission criteria and be in good standing in terms of academics, attendance and discipline.

+Release to Another School System

+A student domiciled in the school system may request a release from the board to attend a school in a different school system in North Carolina.
+The student must have both approval of the board to release the student and approval of the receiving board of education to admit the student.
+The decision whether to admit the student is made under the policies of the receiving board of education.

-The superintendent or designee shall develop and administer a procedure to implement this policy.
+The superintendent or designee may develop and administer a procedure to implement this policy.

 Legal References: G.S.
 7B, art.
 35; 35A, art.
 6; 50-13.1 to 13.3; 115C-231, -364 to -366.1

-Cross References: Student and Parent Grievance Procedure (policy 1740/4010), Behavior Standards for Transfer Students (policy 4115), Domicile or Residence Requirements (policy 4120)
+Cross References: Student and Parent Grievance Procedure (policy 1740/4010), Behavior Standards for Transfer Students (policy 4115), Domicile or Residence Requirements (policy 4120), Tuition for Discretionary Admissions (policy 4135)

 Adopted: October 2, 2012

-Revised: November 14, 2017
+Revised: November 14, 2017;